Fishing Lakes Near Portland

 Fishing is another popular pastime in Oregon, and visitors can get in on the angling action, as well.
-Trout, crappie and bass are just three of varieties of fish that can be found in the Tualatin Valley’s rivers, lakes and ponds.
+Trout, crappie and bass are just three varieties of fish that can be found in Tualatin Valley’s rivers, lakes and ponds — it’s some of the best and most diverse fishing you’ll find near Portland, Oregon.

 The city of Beaverton boasts a number of ponds that are open to fishing and are perfect for a quick fishing activity.
 These ponds and lakes are located in residential areas and are close to other amenities.